Poking Fun at Yourself

 Written by Jeff Thredgold, President, Thredgold Economic Associates

-With no earth shaking global financial developments in recent days…and this old and decrepit body breaking down from tooooooo many airplanes in recent days and weeks…it seemed like a good time to peak inside the Tea Leaf vault for a piece we haven’t run for awhile.
+While spending most of the week on the road with speaking presentations, it seemed like a good time to peak inside the Tea Leaf vault for a piece we haven’t run for awhile.
 This piece was originally written by Todd Zagorec, a friend and former banking associate at KeyCorp.
 Todd has long been miscast in life.
 Rather than being a lawyer, he should have been a writer for Leno or Letterman.

 This interview is an excerpt from a recent public affairs radio broadcast.
 I didn’t catch the beginning of the program, so I missed the names.
 I assume the one with the ouija board was the economist.